-Park-Phase PT(SO) Sample format
+Park-Phase PT Sample format

-Hourly low-power PT samples are collected during the park phase of the profile cycle, with additional SO samples being taken every 12 hours.
+Hourly PTS samples are collected during the park phase of the profile cycle.
 The park phase is also when active ballasting is done.

-Each sample includes the date & time of the sample, the unix epoch (ie., the number of seconds since 00:00:00 on Jan 1, 1970), the mission time (ie., the number of seconds since the start of the current profile cycle), the pressure, temperature, salinity and oxygen.
-Note that when only PT samples are collected, the last 2 fields are set to zero for SO samples.
+Each sample includes the date & time of the sample, the unix epoch (ie., the number of seconds since 00:00:00 on Jan 1, 1970), the mission time (ie., the number of seconds since the start of the current profile cycle), the pressure (decibars), temperature (C), and the salinity (PSU).
 For example: